Apophenia/owncloud-photo-upload/README.md

 What it doesn’t do
 ---
 The app does not currently include video or other media besides common picture types.
 It does not allow the user to pick which photos are uploaded.
-It does not store login data after the app is closed.
-It doesn't yet upload automatically, either.
+There is currently an *upload* branch for developing automatic uploads, and a *login* branch to work on persisting login data after the app is closed.

 Setup
 ---